CMMC Compliance Costs

 Strategy 1: Phased Implementation

-1. Month 1-2: Patch management and MFA (highest impact, lowest cost)
+1. Month 1-2: Patch management and MFA (biggest bang for the buck, smallest price tag)

 2. Month 3-4: Network segmentation and encryption